Scaling ecommerce stores: Your passport to global expansion and localization

 Choosing the right tools for international growth

 Since tools are the key to today’s online retail success, some planning is required to achieve the right tech stack for international ecommerce.
-To ensure your Shopify site can handle increased transactions and international traffic, look for tools that work together and can scale as your business expands.
+To ensure your online store can handle increased transactions and international traffic, look for tools that work together and can scale as your business expands.

 • Intuitive interface: Tools should be easy for developers, designers, and managers to use as often as needed.